Consult a Doctor

 Source: Canva

-• You may feel that health insurance is expensive but not having it may cost you more, especially when misfortune strikes.
-Have you ever stopped to imagine how you will cope financially if you get into an accident or if you find out that you have a serious health condition like diabetes, cancer, or heart attack?
+• You may feel that health insurance is expensive, but not having it may cost you more, especially when misfortune strikes.
+Have you ever stopped to imagine how you will cope financially if you get into an accident or if you find out that you have a serious health condition like diabetes, cancer, or a heart attack?
 Now imagine how much it will cost you for treatment, surgeries, medications, or chemo in cancer cases.
 Compare that cost to paying monthly insurance premiums.
 You will notice that paying for health insurance pays you more.

-• Health insurance does not only cover you in case of an accident or sudden ailment, but it also helps you to stay healthy.
+• Health insurance does not only cover you in case of an accident or sudden ailment, but it also helps you stay healthy.
 It covers essential health benefits critical to maintaining health by providing you with preventive care.
 People with health insurance are more likely to use it to get vaccines, routine checkups, and screening, which will help them find out early about any medical condition they may have and treat it early before the condition gets out of hand.

 • Using health insurance will cost you less.
 This is because health insurance companies have special negotiations on the rates for treating particular health conditions, surgeries, and medications with hospitals or doctors who are included in their network.

-• As an employer, enrolling your employees in health insurance doesn’t only help them stay healthy but also make them happier.
+• As an employer, enrolling your employees in health insurance doesn’t only help them stay healthy but also makes them happier.
 This also shows that you care for their well-being and want to protect them from unexpected, high medical expenses.

 Challenges Of Health Financing In Nigeria

-• Lack of consumer awareness and participation
+• Lack of consumer awareness and participation.

-• Inadequate laboratory facilities
+• Inadequate laboratory facilities.

-• Lack of basic infrastructure and equipment
+• Lack of basic infrastructure and equipment.

-• Poor human resources and management
+• Poor human resources and management.

-• Poor remuneration and motivation
+• Poor remuneration and motivation.

-• Lack of fair and sustainable hospital contribution fund
+• Lack of fair and sustainable hospital contribution fund.

-• Pervasive corruption
+• Pervasive corruption.

-• High out of pocket expenditure
+• High out of pocket expenditure.

 • Absence of integrated systems for disease prevention, surveillance, and treatment.